protitude/module_markdown/README.txt

 Installation:
 ------------

 If you are comfortable with composer that is the best way to install both PHP Markdown and CommonMark.
 They will then be autoloaded just like other parts of Drupal 8.

 The old way of installation in the libraries directory is only supported for PHP Markdown.
 The libraries module is then needed to load the library.

+1. Download and install the libraries module https://www.drupal.org/project/libraries.
+2. Download the PHP Markdown library from https://github.com/michelf/php-markdown/archive/lib.zip, unpack it and place it in the "libraries" directory in Drupal root folder, if it doesn't exist you need to create it.

+Make sure the path becomes "/libraries/php-markdown/Michelf/MarkdownExtra.inc.php".

 Markdown editor: